LotteSuz/programmeerproject/PROCESS.md

 ## Day 8
 Today I finished the registration, and worked on the webshop which still has some bugs.
 With our stand-up team we further discussed the styleguide, which I processed in STYLE.md.

+## Day 9
+During our team meeting Marijn gave me feedback for my model structure for the webshop.
+I decided to create my own manytomany model, and began restoring the webshop functionality using these models.